ANSANJAY/DistMemoryFacade/README.md

     ```
 2. Follow the on-screen instructions for `PUT` and `GET` operations.

+## Contribution Guidelines 🤝

+Interested in contributing?
+We welcome pull requests, bug fixes, and issue reports.
+Before proposing a change, discuss it via issues.

 ## License :scroll:

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.